Celes Chere: Appearances

-Celes first appears in Final Fantasy VI as one of the game's protagonists.
-A former general of the Empire, Celes, joined the Returners after being jailed for questioning Kefka's plan to poison the kingdom of Doma.
+Celes first appears in Final Fantasy VI as an Imperial general, and then as one of the game's protagonists.
+Celes joined the Returners after being jailed for questioning Kefka's plan to poison the kingdom of Doma.
 She becomes particularly close to Returners member Locke Cole.
-Celes struggles with her allegiance, at times betraying the Returners and later trying to kill Kefka.
-She performs at an opera house in order to fill in for a woman who was not able to fill her role.
+She performs at an opera house in order to catch the attention of the owner of an airship.
 In the second half of the game, Celes awakens from a coma on a deserted island, having been cared for by Cid, another person from the Empire.
 She discovers that the world has been sent into ruin by Kefka, that he has obtained godlike power to rule the world, and that his rule is causing all life to slowly wither away.
-She attempts to care for Cid, though if players do not do an adequate job feeding him, he passes away.
-This causes Celes to fall into despair and attempt to kill herself by jumping off a cliff.
-Whether he lives or dies, she discovers Locke's bandanna, leading her to take a raft Cid had made to find if any of her compatriots had survived.
-Finding her friends causes her to have hope, and they use an airship to confront Kefka and end his reign.
+She attempts to care for Cid, though if players do not do an adequate job feeding him, he dies.
+This causes Celes to fall into despair and attempt to kill herself by jumping off a cliff (although she will survive).
+Whether he lives or dies, ultimately Celes takes a raft that Cid had made and journeys to find if any of her compatriots had survived.
+Finding her friends causes her to have hope, and they use a new airship to confront Kefka and end his reign.

-She later appears as a playable character in the Theatrhythm Final Fantasy series, Final Fantasy Tactics S, and Final Fantasy: Record Keeper.
+She later appears as a playable character in the Theatrhythm Final Fantasy series, Final Fantasy Tactics S, Final Fantasy Brave Exvius and Final Fantasy: Record Keeper.
 She appears as a supporting character in World of Final Fantasy, where she received her first voice roles from Houko Kuwashima and Christina Rose in Japanese and English respectively.